-Reports of misconduct or discrimination committed by the Title IX Coordinator, Amy Pennington, or the AA/EEO Officer, Christina Stolarz, should be reported to Dr. Robin Bowen, ATU President, or designee.
-Reports of misconduct or discrimination committed by any other Title IX Team member should be reported to Amy Pennington.
+To raise any concern involving bias, conflict of interest, misconduct, or discrimination by the Title IX Coordinator, Amy Pennington, or the AA/ EEO Officer, Melissa Riffle, should be reported to Dr. Robin Bowen, ATU President, or designee.
+Concerns of bias, conflict of interest, misconduct, or discrimination committed by any other Title IX Team member should be reported to Amy Pennington, Title IX Coordinator.